P\'olya urn with memory kernel and asymptotic behaviours of autocorrelation function: Introduction

 In our study of the P\'{o}lya urn with memory kernel, we focus on the phase transition.
 Two universality classes are known for the phase transitions of non-linear P\'{o}lya urns\cite{Mori:2015-2,Nakayama:2021}, which have the same scaling structure of order parameter as that of the absorption state phase transitions\cite{Hinrichsen:2000}.
-Our goal is to understand the nature of the phase transition of the "linear" P\'{o}lya urn with power-law memory kernel in the context.
+Our goal is to understand the nature of the phase transition of the "linear" P\'{o}lya urn with power-law memory kernel based on the behaviors of the order parameter.
 The organization of the paper is as follows.
 Section \ref{sec:model} defines the model.
 We review some results of the P\'{o}lya urn.
 In section \ref{sec:method}, we study the model using the SDE.
 We start from the exponential decay memory kernel model.
 The ACF decays exponentially and the process is stationary.
 Next we study the power-law decay memory kernel model.
-We introduce an auxiliary field to make the process Markov and we derive the self-consistent equation for the ACF.
-Section \ref{sec:results} shows the results about the asymptotic behaviour Of the ACF for the power-law decay memory kernel model.
+We introduce an auxiliary field to make the process Markovian and we derive the self-consistent equation for the ACF.
+Section \ref{sec:results} shows the results about the asymptotic behavior of the ACF for the power-law decay memory kernel model.
 We study the power-law exponents of the leading and sub-leading terms of the ACF.
 In section \ref{sec:conclusion}, we summarize the results.